WaveEngine/EvergineDocs/manual/graphics/postprocessing_graph/default_postprocessing_graph/tonemapping.md

-# Tonemapping, Chromatic aberration, Vignette, Grain, Distortion
+# Tonemapping, Chromatic Aberration, Vignette, Grain, Distortion

 ---

-In this section, multiples effects are explained because the process steps to calculate them are similar and they was implemented together for performance reason.
+In this section, multiple effects are explained because the process steps to calculate them are similar and they were implemented together for performance reasons.

 ## Tonemapping